snikket-im/snikket-server/docs/advanced/config.md

 The time (in seconds) for which the web portal will allow avatars to be cached by browsers.

 ## Advanced Configuration Reference

+It should generally not be necessary to use the options in this section.
+These options have a high chance of breaking your Snikket setup (sometimes in subtle ways) or reducing security, if used incorrectly.

+### `SNIKKET_CERTBOT_OPTIONS`

+Add extra options to the certbot command-line.

+### `SNIKKET_CERTBOT_KEY_OPTIONS`

+Defaults to `--reuse-key`.
+Set to `--no-reuse-key` to rotate the private key on every certificate renewal.
+Note that rotating the key may invalidate things that depend on a stable public key, such as DANE and certificate monitoring utilities.

 ### `SNIKKET_TWEAK_TURNSERVER_MIN_PORT`